ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Text\]](identify.txt.gif)](identify.txt)

-Not that the '`8c`' in the above result is not the number of colors within this image (which is actually 6), but the 'pseudo-color' palette size (see later example for actual number of colors).
-Also note that the image 'virtual canvas' is the same size as the actual image with a zero offset, meaning it is currently not being used.
+Not that the '`8c`' in the above result is not the number of colors within this image (which is actually 6), but the 'pseudo-color' palette size - see later example for actual number of colors.
+Also, note that the image 'virtual canvas' is the same size as the actual image with a zero offset, meaning it is currently not being used.

 Adding a [`-verbose`](#verbose), [Operational Control](#controls), will produce as much information about the image that IM knows about or can easily calculate.
 This includes color statistics, color counts, profile information, internal image save type of the image, etc. etc..
-However be warned that the output really is... *verbose*!
+However, be warned that the output really is... *verbose*!

-Specific information can be obtained and output in specific ways by using the "`-format`" setting, and IM special percent ('`%`') escapes to output [Image Properties](http://www.imagemagick.org/script/escape.php).
-However typically you need to specify an EOL (newline under Unix or OS X) as part of that argument (changed in IM v6.8.5-8).
+Specific information can be obtained and output in various ways by using the "`-format`" setting, and IM special percent ('`%`') escapes to output [Image Properties](http://www.imagemagick.org/script/escape.php).
+However, typically you need to specify an EOL (newline under Unix or OS X) as part of that argument (changed in IM v6.8.5-8).

-For example you can just extract a count of the number of colors within an image.
+For example, you can just extract a count of the number of colors within an image.

 ~~~{data-capture-out=identify_colors.txt}
 identify -format '%k\n' tree.gif